gadget-inc/mobx-quick-tree/README.md

 }
 ```

-Explicit decoration of views is exactly equivalent to implicit declaration of views without a decorator.
+Explicit decoration of views is exactly equivalent to an implicit declaration of views without a decorator.

 #### Defining actions with `@action`

-Class Models support actions on instances, which are functions that change state on the instance or it's children.
+Class Models support actions on instances, which are functions that change the state of the instance or its children.
 Class Model actions are exactly the same as `mobx-state-tree` actions defined using the `.actions()` API on a `types.model`.
 See the [`mobx-state-tree` actions docs](https://mobx-state-tree.js.org/concepts/actions) for more information.

 To define an action on a Class Model, define a function within a Class Model body, and register it as an action with `@action`.